malbrain/ARTful/README.md

 To time 16M inserts and finds of 4 byte random keys with 4 threads:
 ./ARTfulkv3 xyz 4x 4000000 4000000 4000000 4000000

-To time sorting and subsequent listing of a 10 byte key pennysort file:
+To time sorting and subsequent listing of 10 byte key pennysort file segments:
-./ARTfulkv3 xyz ps pennysort1
+./ARTfulkv3 xyz ps pennysort*

 To time sorting and subsequent listing of an arbitrary file:
 ./ARTfulkv3 xyz ws filex